 There’s a lot to like about the Zenbook UX391 and I believe it’s a solid addition to the Zenbook family, next to the gaming-oriented UX331 series with dedicated Nvidia graphics.

 When you draw the line, there’s very little wrong with this laptop.
 It’s thin and light, it’s fairly well built, it gets a good keyboard/trackpad, a pretty solid matte screen and performs surprisingly well given that the hardware is squeezed inside such an ultra-compact shell.

-But while Asus have stepped up their game from the previous 13-inch Zenbooks and even last year’s Zenbook Primes, the competition in the segment is fiercer than ever.
-Laptop like the Dell XPS 13, Huawei MateBook X and especially the 2018 version of the LG Gram 13 are worthy alternatives that potential consumers should check out.
+Dell XPS 13, Huawei MateBook X Pro and especially the 2018 version of the LG Gram 13 are worthy alternatives that potential consumers should check out.
 The XPS gets Thunderbolt 3 connectivity, a brighter FHD screen and a 52 Wh battery, with a starting price of $1200 for a mid-range configuration.
-The MateBook starts at under $1000 and offers a 3:2 display, but also looses on battery life due to its 40 Wh battery.
-That new LG on the other hand is hard to beat, as it gets full-size IO and a 72 Wh battery for under $1200.
+The MateBook starts at under $1000 and offers a 3:2 display, but also loses on battery life due to its 40 Wh battery.
+That new LG, on the other hand, is hard to beat, as it gets full-size IO and a 72 Wh battery for under $1200.

 Anyway, that’s about all I have to say about the Zenbook S UX391UA for now, but get in touch in the comments section if you have anything to add or any questions.

 Our content is reader-supported.
 If you buy through some of the links on our site, we may earn a commission.

 Navigation: Ultrabookreview.com » 13 inch